 While you might be tempted to believe that higher velocity is an indicator of a better, faster weapon, in reality, the measurement is relative.
 First off, the actual velocity is determined by the draw weight as well as the weight of the projectiles you intend to use.
 Therefore, at least in theory, a lighter bolt will travel faster than a heavier bolt shot with the same model.

 Even though velocity is pretty easy to understand, you should be aware that the measurement is usually relative, as it mostly depends on the testing methodology and the arrow’s total weight.
 To put it simply, some manufacturers do not adhere to the same testing standards when it comes to determining their crossbows’ speed.
-While some specify the details on how their arrow speed data is obtained, others do not.
+While some specify the details of how their arrow speed data is obtained, others do not.
 It is wise to avoid investing in a weapon that doesn’t include this type of information.

 Power Stroke Length

-As previously mentioned, the power stroke length is a measurement that refers to the distance a string will travel from its loose position until it reaches the latch and gets in the cocking position.
+As previously mentioned, the power stroke length is a measurement that refers to the distance a string will travel from its loose position until it reaches the latch and gets into the cocking position.
 In general, crossbows available on the market have a power stroke between 10 and 14 inches, a higher value indicating a higher stroke and a more powerful shot.
 Without denying the importance of the power stroke length, the value should not be the most important criterion in your decision.
 Let’s not forget that what really matters in the power stroke is that it is properly adjusted for the draw weight.

 In case you are wondering why manufacturers don’t make a longer power stroke on all crossbows, then the answer is the design of the weapons.
 Because crossbows tend to be heavier in the front, having an excessively long power stroke means it will become increasingly difficult for you to move the bow further out in front.
 Therefore, it will become harder to aim with it, making the weapon less ideal for hunting.